 The latest national risk assessment released by the Estonian Ministry of Interior is dated 2013 (Otsla, 2016).
-According to this risk assessment, the greatest natural, man-made, as well as combined, risks that could affect Estonian citizens are likely to happen outside Estonian territory (e.g. accident in a nuclear power station close-by to Estonian border).
-Their impact concerns people's wellbeing and the functioning of critical infrastructures.
-According to the Estonian Ministry of Interior, the following events can lead to an emergency in Estonia and are thus subject to risk assessment: a flood in a densely populated area; an extensive fire; an explosion; a collapse; a transport accident; an industrial accident; environmental pollution; a mass disorder; mass influx of refugees; an attack on a site; epidemic and poisoning; an infectious animal disease caused by a biological pathogen; a radiological or nuclear accident; a cyber-incident.
+According to this risk assessment, the greatest threats that could affect Estonian citizens would likely happen outside Estonian territory (e.g. in a nuclear power station close-by to Estonian border).
+Threats having the most negative effects on the well-being of people and functioning of critical infrastructure in Estonia include natural, man-made, technology-related, industrial as well as combined threats.
+According the Estonian Ministry of Interior, the following events can lead to an emergency in Estonia and are thus subject to risk assessment: a flood in a densely populated area; an extensive fire; an explosion; a collapse; a transport accident; an industrial accident; environmental pollution; a mass disorder; mass influx of refugees; an attack on a site; epidemic and poisoning; an infectious animal disease caused by a biological pathogen; a radiological or nuclear accident; a cyberincident.
 Besides, an interruption of a vital service can also cause an emergency.
-According to the Emergency Act of 2017, vital services in Estonia are: electricity, natural gas and liquid fuel supply; operability of national roads; phone, mobile phone and data transmission services; digital identification and digital signing; emergency (health) care; payment services and cash circulation.
+According to the Emergency Act of 2017, vital services in Estonia are: electricity, natural gas and liquid fuel supply;

-&lt;sup>8 More recent national risk assessments are not made available to public.
+&lt;sup>6 More recent national risk assessments are not made available to public.